ToniLipponen/TML/README.md

 If you wish to build the project from source, there are some instructions in [BUILDING.md](BUILDING.md)

 # Using
 Currently, there is no API documentation or tutorials on how to use this library.
-There are some very simple examples in the [examples](examples) directory.
 Once this project is a bit more matured, I will take the time to document the API and make some tutorials.

 ### Basic example